5 Reasons Black Box Penetration Testing Supports Cyber Resilience

 1. Reconnaissance and Planning

-Before testing teams dive into attack mode, they take time to collect information about the target through a variety of sources.
-They can search online, seek to obtain domain registration information, use social engineering, and other tactics.
+Before testing teams dive into attack mode, they take time to collect information about the target from various sources.
+They can search online, seek to obtain domain registration information, use social engineering, and use other tactics.

 With this intelligence, they devise their attack plan.
 In this first step, you and your cybersecurity pen testing firm define the scope and goals.